echemdb/unitpackage/doc/news/thumbnail.rst

 **Added:**

-* Added `echemdb.cv.entry.Entry.thumbnail()` to render preview plots of the entry without axis.
+* Added `echemdb.cv.entry.Entry.thumbnail()` which returns a thumbnail as bytes of the entry without axis.